What is vegetable gelatin?

-More and more people are choosing not to consume animal products.
-The alternative to traditional gelatine for making desserts in vegan and vegetarian diets is vegetable gelatine.
-Do you know how to make vegetable gelatine with agar-agar?
-We tell you how to use this seaweed as a natural gelling agent to add consistency to your recipes.
+Vegetable gelatin is an alternative to traditional gelatin that is gaining more and more weight in the preparation of desserts and vegan and vegetarian diets.
+Do you know how to make vegetable gelatin with agar-agar?
+We tell you how to use this seaweed as a natural gelling agent to give consistency to your recipes.

 Vegetable gelatine, also known as agar-agar, is obtained mainly from red algae, making it suitable for vegetarians and vegans